syl20bnr/spacemacs-elpa-mirror/melpa/embrace-readme.txt

    >    "<"              ">"
    "    "\""             "\""
    '    "\'"             "\'"
+   `    "`"              "`"
    t    "<foo bar=100>"  "</foo>" f    "func("          ")"

   Note that for `t' and `f' key, the real content is based on the user's input.
+Also, you can override the closing quote when entering a ` (backquote) in emacs-lisp to get a ' (apostrophe) instead of a ` (backquote) by using `embrace-emacs-lisp-mode-hook' (see below).

 2.4 `embrace-add'